Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

             await interaction.response.send_message(f'{a + b = }')

-Other meta info can be specified in the docstring, such as the function return type, but in-practice only the parameter descriptions are used.
+Other meta info can be specified in the docstring, such as the function return type, but only the parameter descriptions are read by the library.

-Parameter descriptions added using :func:`.app_commands.describe` always take precedence over ones specified in the docstring.
+Descriptions added using :func:`.app_commands.describe` always take precedence over ones specified in the docstring.

 Naming
 ^^^^^^^